-Mr. Bergeron's expertise in the financial services sector, FinTech in particular, and the technology industry spans over 35 years, including 12 years as the Chief Executive Officer of Verifone Systems, Inc. ("Verifone"), a provider of technology for electronic payment transactions and value-added services at the point-of-sale.
-In 2001, Mr. Bergeron led the acquisition of Verifone in partnership with the private equity firm The Gores Group, from Hewlett Packard for \$50 million and was named Verifone's Chief Executive Officer.
-The following year, Mr. Bergeron partnered with GTCR, another private equity firm, to acquire Verifone from The Gores Group, and continued as Chief Executive Officer to lead the company from sales of under \$300 million to over \$2 billion and over 5,000 employees worldwide.
-Over this time, Verifone's enterprise value exceeded \$5 billion.
-As Verifone's Chief Executive Officer, Mr. Bergeron was a hands-on leader and guided the company's strategic direction, taking advantage of technology trends in the FinTech area to grow the company in the most efficient manner possible.
+Prior to joining Hudson Executive Capital, Douglas G. Bergeron founded DGB Investments, a diversified holding company of technology investments, in 2013.
+Mr. Bergeron's expertise in the financial services sector, FinTech in particular, and the technology industry spans over 35 years, including 12 years as the Chief Executive Officer of Verifone Systems, Inc., a provider of technology for electronic payment transactions and value-added services at the point-of-sale.
+In 2001, Mr. Bergeron led the acquisition of Verifone, in partnership with the private equity firm The Gores Group, from Hewlett Packard for \$50 million and was named Verifone's Chief Executive Officer.
+The following year, Mr. Bergeron partnered with GTCR, another private equity firm, to acquire Verifone from The Gores Group, and continued as Chief Executive Officer to lead the company from sales of under \$300 million in 2002 to over \$2 billion and over 5,000 employees worldwide in 2013.
+Over this time, Verifone's enterprise value grew to exceed \$4 billion.
 Mr. Bergeron grew Verifone organically as well as through accretive, value-enhancing acquisitions and strategic partnerships.
 Verifone's acquisition strategy both served to bolster its position in existing businesses as well as enter new markets.
-Under Mr. Bergeron's direction, the company maintained a wide pipeline of potential M&A opportunities to ensure that it was assessing a sufficient number of acquisition candidates in a quickly evolving market while employing a disciplined and rigorous evaluation process to ensure that acquisitions would fit well with the company's overall strategy.
+Under Mr. Bergeron's direction, Verifone maintained a wide pipeline of potential M&A opportunities to ensure that it was assessing a sufficient number of acquisition candidates in a quickly evolving market while employing a disciplined and rigorous evaluation process to ensure that acquisitions would fit well with Verifone's overall strategy.
 This process included ensuring that there was efficient asset integration and that the right personnel, either legacy Verifone or sourced from acquired companies, were in appropriate positions and incentivized appropriately.

-Prior to leading Verifone, Mr. Bergeron held many senior roles at SunGard Data Systems and rose to become Chief Executive Officer of SunGard Brokerage Systems Group and President of SunGard Futures Systems.
-The group that Mr. Bergeron grew and led provided services to a variety of trading institutions, banks, futures brokerages, derivatives exchange, and hedge funds as well as clearance services programs.
+Prior to leading Verifone, Mr. Bergeron held many senior roles at SunGard Data Systems and rose to become Chief Executive Officer of SunGard Brokerage Systems Group and President of SunGard Futures Systems, which provided software and services to a variety of trading institutions, banks, futures brokerages, derivatives exchanges and clearing and settlement services providers.